MehradKahbazi/share-my-location/README.md

 # share-my-location
-a project to get and share location using oop daradigm and Leaflet package
+a project to get and share location using oop paradigm and Leaflet package